 SEO is one of those things that sounds like a different language if a person has little to no experience with it.
 If people don’t see the value in what you are doing, projects can go wrong — and fast.

 That’s why at every opportunity, you should educate stakeholders.
 Explain in layman’s terms how the work you are proposing or the work you are doing is going to benefit them.
 Support your recommendations with search engine guidance.

 Remember, different stakeholders have competing priorities.
 So you need to change the content of your discussions based on your audience (the marketing team versus the CEO, for example).
-But we firmly believe an SEO consultant needs to educate their client for best results.
+But we firmly believe an SEO consultant needs to educate their client for the best results.

 How you decide to execute the education piece is up to you.
-For example, here at Bruce Clay Inc. all our SEO consulting clients go through our SEO training.
-And we also use every opportunity to educate along the way, for instance, in our SEO audits, on our calls and so on.
+For example, here at Bruce Clay Inc., all our SEO consulting clients go through our SEO training.
+And we also use every opportunity to educate along the way, for instance, in our SEO audits, on our calls, and so on.

 Depending on your business or company, project management may look different.
 It might just be you running the show, or you might be collaborating with others and sharing the load.

 Whoever’s doing it, make sure you are implementing good time management processes so that you deliver on time, and tracking milestones along the way.